 UM-Shanghai Jiao Tong University Collaboration

-This will be the fourth year of a five-year program that offers opportunities in renewable energy science and technology and biomedical technologies.
+This will be the sixth year of this program that offers opportunities in renewable energy science and technology, biomedical technologies, and Nanotechnology and Data Science.
 No PAF needed.
-The deadline for applications is April 12, 2013.
+The deadline for applications is April 20, 2015.

 UM- Shanghai Jiao Tong Joint Symposium 2013

 University of Michigan – Shanghai Jiao Tong Joint Institute [College of Engineering]